GMU-GeoSciences/Repast4pyModels/repast4py/README.md

   - The sim is started.
   - The sim is stepped through each time step, agents are moved around, steps are logged.
   - The sim is ended.

+## Repast Spatial

+The method used to contain spatial information, specifically a raster.